Sony A7R III versus Sony A7R II

 |Sony A99 (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||14.0||1555||89|

 Apart from body and sensor, cameras can and do differ across a range of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R III offers a substantially higher resolution than the one in the A7R II (3686k vs 2400k dots).
-The table below summarizes some of the other core capabilities of the Sony A7R III and Sony A7R II in connection with corresponding information for a sample of similar cameras.
+The following table reports on some other key feature differences and similarities of the Sony A7R III, the Sony A7R II, and comparable cameras.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A7R III (⇒ rgt)||3686||no||3.0||1440||tilting||YES||8000||10.0||no||YES|